 The piece was done by Judy Chang of the Red Room in Banqiao District, New Taipei City, Taiwan.

 In a secluded room behind the Gauze-Drying Pavilion, Pilgrim traced out on the ground a diagram of the Big Dipper.
 Then he asked the three princes to prostrate themselves inside the diagram and, with eyes closed, exercise the utmost concentration.
 Behind them he himself recited in silence the true sayings of realized immortality and intoned the words of Dharani as he blew divine breaths into their visceral cavities.
 Their primordial spirits were thus restored to their original abodes.
-Then he transmitted secret oral formulas to them so that each of the princes received the strength of tens of thousands of arms.
+Then he transmitted secret oral formulas to them so that each of the princes received the strength of tens of thousands of men.
 He next helped them to circulate and build up the fire phases, as if they themselves were carrying out the technique for shedding the mortal embryo and changing the bones.
 Only when the circulation of the vital force had gone through all the circuits of their bodies (modeled on planetary movements) did the young princes regain consciousness.
 When they jumped to their feet and gave their own faces a wipe, they felt more energetic than ever.
 Each of them, in fact, had become so sturdy in his bones and so strong in his ligaments that the eldest prince could handle the golden-hooped rod, the second prince could wield the nine-pronged muckrake, and the third prince could lift the fiend-routing staff (Wu & Yu, 2012, pp. 202-203).